rayyanshaikh123/NagrikHelp-ai/RENDER.md

 If you want, I can:
 - Add an example Render secret mapping to `render.yaml` (placeholder keys only) so you have a template.
 - Add a `Makefile` with `make dev`, `make install-full`, and `make start` targets to simplify local workflows.

+Debugging tips if deploy still fails
+- Open the Render deploy logs and look for the "=== Build diagnostics ===" block near the top of the build; it prints `python --version` and platform info.
+If the Python version displayed doesn't match one that PyTorch provides wheels for, set the Render service to use Python 3.11 or 3.12 in the Render dashboard.
+- If you see errors about `tokenizers` building from source, that's usually a sign a prebuilt wheel wasn't found for your Python/platform.
+Use Python 3.11/3.12 or ensure the PyTorch wheel index is consulted (it's enabled in `render.yaml`).